jdeitawimostafa/NadSoft-Task/README.md

 ## About the app :

-**It's a backend side in order to get data from api about the countries and store them in database using mongodb .**
+**It's a backend side in order to get data from api about the countries and store them in database using Nodejs && express && mongodb .**

 ## How to run the app :